 1/ We have forgotten to simply enjoy the moment!

 Ah, social media, how you have changed our lives!
 Whatever we do nowadays has to be shared!
 Whether it’s an afternoon walk in the park or the evening meal, we are all too keen to document it!
 But what is true for most of us, is even more true for travel bloggers!

 A few years ago I was on a blogger trip to Kerala, India.
 The organisation was nice enough to provide us with an Indian SIM-card and our private bus was equipped with plugs.
-Result: instead of staring through the window, taking in the fascinating street life of India, most of us had their head buried into their mobile phone, posting their latest picture on Instagram or crafting their future articles!
+Result: instead of staring through the window, taking in the fascinating street life of India, some of us had their head buried into their mobile phone, posting their latest picture on Instagram or crafting their future articles!

 2/ We stay ON the beaten path

-What about Kyrgyzstan or Namibia for example?
+What about Moldova or Namibia for example?
 There seems to be very little originality in the destinations, but yet most of us encourage people to get “off the beaten path”… Practise what you preach?

 3/ In group, we become the tourists we so often despise

 Peru, India, Cuba, … the world is full of photogenic locals!
 They make for fantastic portraits and memories and of course, there’s nothing wrong with photographing them, once you got their permission.
 But what if all of a sudden 20 other bloggers recognize the same fantastic photo opportunity?
 In seconds, that local person might be surrounded by snapping cameras and encouragements to smile!
 Is that the message we want to spread to our readers?
 How do we differ from the big tour groups that we so often despise?